TosbackCgusBridge-Bot/CGUs-versions/Asmallworld/Privacy Policy.md

 This policy became effective on 13 May 2013.

-Back to top

 *   Press
 *   Contact
 *   Careers
 *   The Globalist
 *   ASW Foundation

-*   Terms and Conditions
-*   Privacy Policy

 A Small World .
 Net

+*   Copyright © 2004 - 2016 ASMALLWORLD AG
+*   Terms of Service
+*   Privacy

-Copyright © 2004 - 2016 Asmallworld AG × Login Login REMEMBER ME Forgot Login details?
-Login with Facebook × Forgot Username or Password?
+× Login Login Remember me Forgot Login details?
+Login with **Facebook** × Forgot Username or Password?

 If you are registered with ASMALLWORLD, please enter your email address below and we will send you your login credentials.